 In the 1950’s, University of Kentucky President, Herman L. Donovan, attended a seminar with pioneering leaders in the field of gerontology.
 Following this experience, Dr. Donovan became a strong advocate of higher education for retired persons, “Intellectual life cannot be ignored…Education is a life process.”

-In 1964, on the recommendation of then UK President John Oswald, the Board of Trustees approved the Herman L. Donovan Fellowship for Senior Citizens, waiving tuition for adults 65 and older.
+In 1964, on the recommendation of then UK President John Oswald, the Board of Trustees approved the Herman L. Donovan Scholarship for Senior Citizens, waiving tuition for adults 65 and older.

-In the Fall of 1964, twenty-six Donovan Fellows, ranging in age from 65 to 84 joined traditional UK students on campus for the first time.
-In 1967, Mrs. Amanda Hicks became the first Donovan Fellow to receive a degree.
+In the Fall of 1964, twenty-six Donovan Scholars, ranging in age from 65 to 84 joined traditional UK students on campus for the first time.
+In 1967, Mrs. Amanda Hicks became the first Donovan Scholar to receive a degree.
 In 1975, Alfred D.G.
 Arthurs became the first to earn a Ph.D.

 The program gained national attention in 1966 in a TIME magazine article.
 The national publicity resulted in inquiries from across the nation and many foreign countries.